Konken: Municipality’s layout

 Originally, Konken was a long, narrow linear village (or by some definitions, a “thorpe”) along its through road, which is nowadays called Bundesstraße 420.
 There were, however, already settled sidestreets by the turn of the 19th century.
 Sprouting off the main street to the north are Kirchstraße (“Church Street”), at whose corner stands the church with its mediaeval tower, Friedhofsstraße (“Graveyard Street”), at whose upper end lies the graveyard, and Hohlstraße (“Hollow Street”), at what was then the village’s western end.
 Likewise as far back as the early 19th century, residential developments sprang up on Wahnweger-Straße and Straße Im Eck.
 All these residential areas spread in the course of the 19th century and early 20th century.
 In the time after the Second World War, new building zones opened up, mainly in the village’s north.
-The old, long settled neighbourhoods are still characterized by a few of the Einfirsthäuser (houses with a single roof ridge), which as a rule stand with the eaves facing the street, and which are so typical of the Westrich, an historic region that encompasses areas in both Germany and France.
+The old, long-settled neighborhoods are still characterized by a few of the Einfirsthäuser (houses with a single roof ridge), which as a rule stand with the eaves facing the street, and which are so typical of the Westrich, a historic region that encompasses areas in both Germany and France.
 An old schoolhouse, which was used as such until 1965, stands on the through road.
 It has served as a savings bank (Sparkasse) and a postal agency, but is now used by a newspaper business.
 A new schoolhouse, dedicated in 1965, stands at the village’s northern edge.
 Farther northeast lies the sporting ground.
 Outside the village’s own built-up area, near the Kusel Autobahn interchange, is a commercial-industrial area called Erlenhöhe.
 The outlying Rundwieserhof homestead lies on the Rundwieshübel’s northern slope on Langenbacher Weg (a road), while the Hasenmühle (“Hare’s Mill”) can be found just outside the built-up area on the Konker Bach right before the Autobahn.